Science is the foundation of nature, the inspiration of artists – and the one subject that confounds many people.

 In my college days, I worked for the school’s Learning Center as a biology tutor, and pioneered their SI (Supplemental Instruction) program where I taught science students how to learn and study effectively.

 I am not your typical science tutor.
 While my friends were off shopping, I was hiking (dangerously) on the local train tracks, and searching for birds’ nests and rabbit dens.
 I worked as a lifeguard in high school, then later was certified as an emergency medical technician.
-I’m a member of the U.S. Navy Reserves, where I served a year in the Middle East as part of the Maritime Expeditionary Security Forces in support of Operation Iraqi Freedom and Operation Enduring Freedom back in 2010.
+I’m a veteran of the U.S. Navy, where I served 8 years in reserve including a year in the Middle East as part of the Maritime Expeditionary Security Forces in support of Operation Iraqi Freedom and Operation Enduring Freedom back in 2010.
 While in the reserves I worked towards my dual degree in Chemistry and Biology.

-For fun, I enjoy bike-riding, and sculpting tiny fantasy creatures – think fairies, mermaids, and elves – out of polymer clay.
+For fun, I enjoy Hiking, bike-riding, gardening, and sculpting tiny fantasy creatures – think fairies, mermaids, and elves – out of polymer clay.

 Please contact me if you have any questions!